nakabonne/ali/README.md

   -K, --no-keepalive        Don't use HTTP persistent connection.
   -r, --rate int            The request rate per second to issue against the targets.
 Give 0 then it will send requests as fast as possible. (default 50)
       --resolvers string    Custom DNS resolver addresses; comma-separated list.
+      --variables string    Files with Values that are randomly replaced in the URL; comma-separated list.
   -t, --timeout duration    The timeout for each request.
 0s means to disable timeouts. (default 30s) -v, --version             Print the current version.
   -w, --workers uint        Amount of initial workers to spawn. (default 10)